Jan and Cora Gordon: Biography

+Associations

 Jan and Cora Gordon had a wide network of artistic acquaintances in Paris between the wars.
 One of these, Myron Nutting (a friend of James Joyce), wrote affectionately about the Gordons, whom he last saw later in 1927 as they were planning their USA journey.
 Screenwriter Charles Bennett had also reminisced about the Gordons in Paris at around this time, mentioning some of the cast of characters in their circle of friends: "Through Jan and Cora Gordon I saw the Latin Quarter as it really was.
 I dined at tiny, superb, but cheap restaurants; the Rotonde and the Dome became my local pubs.
 I met Picasso and Utrillo and Diego Rivera, and dozens of others."